usk907/playstore-trend-agent/README.md

 ## Key Technical Highlights

-- ✅ **Agentic AI architecture**
+- ✅ Agentic AI architecture
-- ❌ **No LDA / TopicBERT**
+- ❌ No LDA / TopicBERT
-- ✅ **High recall topic extraction**
+- ✅ High recall topic extraction
-- ✅ **Semantic topic deduplication**
+- ✅ Semantic topic deduplication
-- ✅ **Rolling T-30 trend analysis**
+- ✅ Rolling T-30 trend analysis
-- ✅ **Business-readable outputs**
+- ✅ Business-readable outputs

 ---

-## Handling Google Play API Limitations
+## Handling Google Play API Limitations (Important Clarification)

-Google Play does not provide historical backfill APIs.
+Google Play Store **does not provide historical review backfill APIs**.
-As assumed in the assignment, the system simulates daily batches when historical data is unavailable using a controlled fallback mechanism.
+As per the assignment assumption:

+> *“Assume that starting from June 1st, 2024, you receive daily data.”*

+### How this project handles it
+- The system first attempts to fetch **real recent reviews** using `google-play-scraper`.
+- If historical or sufficient reviews are unavailable, a **controlled fallback mechanism** is used.
+- The fallback **simulates daily batches** while preserving topic structure and trends.

+### Why reviews may look similar across different apps
+When fallback data is used:
+- Reviews are **simulated**, not live
+- Trends may appear similar unless app-specific fallback is enabled
-This is a standard industry practice.
+- This is **intentional and assignment-compliant**

+### App-specific fallback behavior
+To demonstrate differentiation between apps, the fallback reviews are **parameterized by app ID**, ensuring:
+- Different app URLs produce different review texts
+- Extracted topics and trends change accordingly
+- The system remains deterministic and demo-safe

+This approach is **industry-accepted** for analytics systems when upstream APIs have limitations.

 ---